luciotato/LiteScript/doc/README.md

 ## Functions
-Module-level Functions are defined with 'function', class methods are defined with 'method'.
+Module-level Functions are defined with 'function'.
-A 'method' cannot appear outside a class, nor a function inside a class.
-Class constructors are declared by the word 'constructor'.
-Functions can have default arguments, parentheses are not required if you have no arguments.
+Functions parameteres can have default arguments.
+Parentheses are not required if you have no arguments.

 Examples: